Dunn School, Los Olivos: Inclusion

 In 2021, Dunn Head of School Kalyan Balaven founded the Inclusion Lab of Santa Barbara County, a joint collaboration between public and independent schools in Santa Barbara County with the expressed purpose of progressing inclusion efforts across the board.

 The Lab establishes professional development opportunities for educators within the County borders and beyond.
 Its first development opportunity was a workshop with author Irshad Manji in Jan.
 2022 entitled Inclusion Through Moral Courage.

 Academic

 Classes average 11 students, and are taught seminar-style by teachers.
 Students enroll in a minimum of five academic classes each semester.

 Athletics

 Dunn School is a member of the Tri-County Athletic Association, a high school athletic conference that competes within the CIF Southern Section.
 The Dunn athletic teams are nicknamed the Earwigs.
 Adopted in the 1970s, the nickname's origin is attributed to an urban legend describing a rush of earwigs exiting a building on campus in its earliest days.
-In 2018, a trio of baseball players signed letters of intent to join NCAA Division I programs.
-Brandon Lawrence, shortstop and pitcher, signed with Michigan Wolverines baseball; Ethan Cloyd, catcher and pitcher, signed with California Golden Bears baseball; and John San Jule, center fielder, signed with Columbia Lions baseball.

-Boys Soccer

-The Dunn boys soccer team has produced both collegiate and professional players as well as multiple CIF-Southern Section divisional championships.
-In 2014, Fifi Baiden, a 2010 Dunn graduate, was selected in the third round of the Major League Soccer draft by the Columbus Crew after starring for UC Santa Barbara Gauchos men's soccer.
-Baiden was followed by Abu Danladi, drafted No. 1 overall by the expansion Minnesota United FC in the 2017 MLS SuperDraft after starring for UCLA Bruins men's soccer.
-While at Dunn, Danladi was named the National Gatorade Player of the Year, the highest honor available to a high school soccer player in the country.
-He scored 25 goals and had 15 assists during his senior season at Dunn in 2013–2014.
-In 2017, Dunn's Rodney Michael was named Gatorade California Boys Soccer Player of the Year and concluded his prep soccer career with 74 goals and 43 assists.
-Michael scored game-winning goals for Dunn in CIF-Southern Section divisional championship games in 2015 and 2017.
-The Earwigs also won a divisional title in 2020, going 20–0.
-Two players from the 2020 team also joined NCAA Division I programs: Brima Kamara (CSU Bakersfield) and Rene Pacheco (UC Santa Barbara).